lennyleadership/Devotional_Commentary_Bible/content.en/docs/Devotional_commentary_bible/119_Hebrews/hebrews_03.md

 3:10 Wherefore I was grieved with that generation, and said, They do alway err in their heart; and they have not known my ways.

 3:11 So I sware in my wrath, They shall not enter into my rest.)
-3:12 Take heed, brethren, lest there be in any of you an evil heart of unbelief, in departing from the living God.
+3:12 Take heed, brethren, lest there be in any of you an evil heart of <b>unbelief</b>, in departing from the living God.
-3:13 But exhort one another daily, while it is called To day; lest any of you be hardened through the deceitfulness of sin.
+3:13 But <b>exhort</b> one another <b>daily</b>, while it is called To day; lest any of you be hardened through the deceitfulness of sin.
 3:14 For we are made partakers of Christ, if we hold the beginning of our confidence stedfast unto the end;
 3:15 While it is said, To day if ye will hear his voice, <b>harden not your hearts, as in the provocation</b>.

 3:16 For some, when they had heard, did provoke: howbeit not all that came out of Egypt by Moses.
 3:17 But with whom was he grieved forty years? was it not with them that had sinned, whose carcases fell in the wilderness?
 3:18 And to whom sware he that they should not enter into his rest, but to them that believed not?
-3:19 So we see that they could not enter in because of unbelief.
+3:19 So we see that they could not enter in because of <b>unbelief</b>.

 <p id="1">[1]